redhat-developer/devspaces-images/devspaces-traefik/docs/content/getting-started/concepts.md

 ![Decentralized Configuration](../assets/img/traefik-concepts-2.png)

 It means that when a service is deployed, Traefik detects it immediately and updates the routing rules in real time.
-The opposite is true: when you remove a service from your infrastructure, the route will disappear accordingly.
+Similarly, when a service is removed from the infrastructure, the corresponding route is deleted accordingly.

 You no longer need to create and synchronize configuration files cluttered with IP addresses or other rules.